2017 Knight of the Order of Arts and Letters

 Her work for Société Générale, completed in 2017 is a construction built in collaboration with her contact, a landscape architect, a designer and a graphic designer, and resulted in new work spaces.
 Digital society found its way into the project, at the same time as the fragmented and interactive construction, which she designed as an extension of these requirements.

-Her interventions on the redevelopments and extensions of major facilities, similar to the ESPCI in Paris, the thermal baths in Nancy and the Lycée hotelier de Guyancourt, demonstrate the level of her attention to existing buildings and her persistent desire to transform them in the most comfortable and contemporary manner possible.
+Her interventions on the redevelopments and extensions of major facilities, similar to the Hôtel-Dieu in Paris (2025), the ESPCI in Paris (2024), the thermal baths in Nancy (2022) and the Hotel Shool in Guyancourt, demonstrate the level of her attention to existing buildings and her persistent desire to transform them in the most comfortable and contemporary manner possible.

 The various housing projects she has completed, or that are currently under construction, all stem from the same idea: producing as much space as possible “to occupy rather than as living space”.
 Auteuil, Black Sawns, Asnières, M9d4, Ziegelwasser, and Rungis take an interest in new ways of occupying space, while the projects in Sarcelles and Strasbourg broaden the field of investigation on mixed use.